 Some bars require ascending some rickety old staircases — mind your step coming back down! | Photo by Lily Crossley-Baxter

 Golden Gai is a little bit like Omoide Yokochō — it’s also a warren of ramshackle wooden buildings, except these ones house bars.
 Teeny, tiny bars.
 For decades, Golden Gai was the exclusive haunt of entertainment-media-creative people, but these days more and more bars welcome foreign travelers.
 Many of the bars have some kind of theme, like “death metal,” which, naturally, attracts like-minded customers.
-Many of the bars also have cover charges (usually ¥500¥1,000), so the cheapest option would be to pick one bar and stick with it.
+Many of the bars also have cover charges (usually ¥500 to ¥1,000), so the cheapest option would be to pick one bar and stick with it.
 But the more fun option is to bar hop until you find your favorite.

 Our complete Golden Gai guide has some suggestions to get your started.
 You can also enlist the help of a local — try these top-rated bar hopping tour guides here and here to show you some of the top spots.